 I met the founder of Clothing Arts, maker of Pickpocket Proof Pants (and shirts) at the Outdoor Retailer show nearly a decade ago, back when I covered travel gear all the time for a site I’ve since sold.
 At that point he had released a single product: the original cargo pants that had loads of pockets, hidden pockets, and pockets within pockets for making sure nobody could get your cash.
 I loved the pants at first sight.
 I hate carrying a bag with me if I don’t have to and these pants could hold a lot, super-safely.
 There were innovative features like zippered interior pockets and button flaps that would go over an outside pocket, making it impossible for a crafty pickpocket to get to your valuables.

-You can still get those original pants and I still have my original pair.
+You can still get those original pick pocket proof pants and I still have my first pair.
 (They’re highlighted in this article The Travel Gear I Couldn’t Kill.)
 I still wear them when I’m going somewhere dicey, especially if I”m going to be roaming around markets where I look like an easy mark.
 Here’s an old video I made on the subject in Central America.

 Pickpocket Proof Pants Options